KiloExPerp/kiloex-python-sdk/README.md

 # This file mainly contains the logic of automatically authorizing the USDT quota.
 The logic and amount here can be configured according to actual needs.
 usdt_kiloex.py

+# from this file you can calc spread, get product funding fee, max open position, current oi.
+perp_kiloex.py
 ```

 ### Key configuration.